jpcre2/jpcre2/doxy/doxydoc.md

 If you do experiment with various erroneous situations, make use of the `resetErrors()` function.
 You can call it from anywhere in your method chain and immediately set the errors to zero.
 This function is also defined for all three classes to reset their corresponding errors.

+# Multi threading {#multi-threading}

+JPCRE2 is thread unsafe.
+In threaded application, lock must be used on `Regex`, `RegexMatch` and `RegexReplace` objects.
+An example multi-threaded program is provided in *src/test_pthread.cpp*.
+The thread safety of this program is tested with Valgrind (helgrind tool).
+See <a href="#test-suit">Test suit</a> for more details on the test.

 # Short examples {#short-examples}

 ```cpp